LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: array->removeAll()
 .. member:: array->removeAll(matching)

    These methods remove one or more elements from the array.
-Remove with no parameters removes the last element from the array.
-Remove with a position parameter will remove the element from that location.
+Calling `remove` with no parameters removes the last element from the array, while `remove` with a ``position`` parameter will remove the element from that location.
 All subsequent elements must then be moved up to fill the slot.
-A second count parameter can be specified to indicate that more that one element should be removed, starting from the indicated position.
+A second ``count`` parameter can be specified to indicate that more that one element should be removed, starting from the indicated position.

-   The removeAll method with no parameters will remove all elements from the array.
-The second removeAll method takes one parameter.
+   The `removeAll` method with no parameters will remove all elements from the array.
+The second `removeAll` method takes one parameter.
 All elements in the array to which the parameter compares equally will be removed.

 .. member:: array->get(position::integer)
 .. member:: array->get=(value, position::integer)
-.. member:: array->sub(position::integer, count::integer=(self->size - #pos) + 1)

-   The get method returns the element located at the indicated position.
+   The `get` method returns the element located at the indicated position.
 The method will fail if the position is out of range.
 There is also a setter version of this method which permits the position to be set to a new element using assignment.

+.. member:: array->sub(position::integer, count::integer=(self->size - #pos) + 1)

-   The sub method returns a range of elements from the array.
+   Returns a range of elements from the array.
 The first parameter indicates the starting position and the second parameter indicates how many of the elements to return.

 .. member:: array->first()
 .. member:: array->second()
 .. member:: array->last()

    These methods return the first, second and last elements from the array, respectively.
-If the array does not have an element for that position, null will be returned.
+If the array does not have an element for that position, "null" will be returned.

 .. member:: array->contains(matching)::boolean